Property investment using my Self Managed Super Fund

 Liquidity: the nature of property could make it difficult to dispose of quickly.
 You should check whether your fund is sufficiently liquid and able to pay expenses and benefits as and when the need arises without having to sell the property at short notice.

-Contact us for a free personalised assessment to see how Self Managed Super Fund Investing could work for you now and in the future.
+Contact Us for referral to a free personalised assessment to see how Self Managed Super Fund Investing could work for you now and in the future.

 Contact us on 1300 545 899 for a free information pack, or to arrange an obligation free consultation.